"I (am) the priest, (I am) invulnerable to sorcery."

 ØVRE STABU, RUNIC INSCRIPTION ON A SPEARHEAD

 On the Øvre Stabu farm at Eastern Toten, Oppland, in one of two graves, a 28 cm long spearhead with a runic inscription was found.
 In the grave they also found other weapons and fragments of weapons, more or less damaged by fire and corrosion.
 The tomb and the inscription are dated to the last half of the 200's AD.
-Thus it is one of the oldest runic inscriptions in Norway.
+Thus it is one of the oldest runic

 111raunijaR